cheri/Aardwolf/README.md

          * 3. Added help menu to the GUI
          * 4. More vocal in console about events occuring
          * 5. Removed config-local to be needed as a default
-   * User Interface Design:
-   * System was not intuitive and had too many places for input
+   * User Interface Design: system was not intuitive and had too many places for input
       * Solution:
          * 1. Console output that could be hidden but told you if it had new imput
          * 2. Buttons and screens moved around for better usability.
          * 3. Overall look improved and more intuitive

-   * EDIT AND SAVE FILE:
+   EDIT AND SAVE FILE:
     * User had to shut down servers to edit and then reload files into GUI
     * GUI was read-only so you could not act
        * Solution: